• Skip to primary navigation

 Librarian

 Librarians are in charge of the day-to-day operations of a library.
 They organize and maintain information that is available online or in print.
-Librarians work in a variety of settings, including schools, universities, and businesses.
+Librarians work in various settings, including schools, universities, and businesses.

 Earning a history degree can help you develop information-finding skills that will be useful in this career.
 To be successful, librarians must possess organizational skills, attention to detail, and task delegation abilities.